Ryan Horvat: Professional

 Horvat signed his first professional contract with the Manchester Monarchs in the American Hockey League (AHL) on August 22, 2014.
 He helped guide the Monarch to a Calder Cup, the only Calder Cup the Monarchs ever won as the team relocated to Ontario, California the following season.
 Horvat rejoined the Monarchs, renamed the Ontario Reign, before the 2015–16 season.

 Horvat joined the Springfield Thunderbirds for the 2016–17 season and signed a one way contract with the Thunderbirds on June 8, 2017.
 On November 15, Horvat was taken out of the Thunderbirds line-up due to a lingering shoulder injury.
 He returned to the ice on December 15 to help lead the Thunderbirds past the Bridgeport Sound Tigers.

 Following training camp, Horvat joined the Wilkes-Barre/Scranton Penguins for the 2018–19 season.
 After appearing in just 6 games with the Penguins through November, Horvat was released from his try-out and returned to former club, the Springfield Thunderbirds on November 21, 2018.
 He remained with the club for the remainder of the season, notching 10 points in 41 regular season games.

 As a free agent in the off-season, Horvat was signed to an ECHL contract with the Greenville Swamp Rabbits on September 17, 2019.
 Prior to the 2019–20 season, Horvat was added to the defending champion's Charlotte Checkers roster on a professional try-out on October 3, 2019.
 He appeared in 7 games with the Checkers, registering 1 assist before he was released from his PTO on November 8, 2019.

-On December 2, it was announced that Horvat had signed with the Nottingham Panthers of the EIHL, marking Horvat's first contract outside of North America.
+In December of that year, it was announced that he had signed with the Nottingham Panthers of the EIHL, marking Horvat's first contract outside of North America.